AgoraIO/Basic-Video-Call/Group-Video/OpenVideoCall-Android/README.md

 - Take a look at [Agora Use Case](https://github.com/AgoraIO-usecase) for more complicated real use case
 - Repositories managed by developer communities can be found at [Agora Community](https://github.com/AgoraIO-Community)
 - You can find full API documentation at [Document Center](https://docs.agora.io/en/)
-- If you encounter problems during integration, you may ask in [Developer Forum](https://rtcdeveloper.com/)
+- If you encounter problems during integration, you can ask question in [Stack Overflow](https://stackoverflow.com/questions/tagged/agora.io)
 - You can file bugs about this sample at [issue](https://github.com/AgoraIO/Basic-Video-Call/issues)

 ## License